Hector5280g/TotalRecal/README.md

 - Change the value of secondVariableto any string.

 What is the value of firstVariable?
+/- firstVariable is equal to the secondvariable which equals "hello hello world."

 - Create a variable called yourName and set it equal to your name as a string.
 Then, write an expression that takes the string `"Hello, my name is "` and the variable yourName.